Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - A substantial salary
     - We have the support of a **substantial number** of parents.

+## Substratum

+- A layer that lies beneath another layer.
+    - A substratum of rock

-## Succession
+## Succession ⭐

 - The act of taking over an official job or position, or the right to be the next to take it
-    - If prince dies, the succession passes to his son.
+    - If the prince dies, the succession passes to his son.
     - Three defeats **in succession**

 ## Suffer